DIY Teacher Appreciation Pennant Craft Idea

 I love the way the Fabri-Tac works so great with the felt, the wood AND the ribbons!

-If you love this DIY Teacher Pennant project, you might like this project too.
+There are so many great things you can make with felt for teachers.
+If you love this DIY Teacher Appreciation Pennant project, you might like this project too.
+It is a felt garland that you could make with basically the same materials!

 Cheers to Teachers!!!